-There are many symptoms that can indicate pregnancy before, and just after, a woman has missed her period.
-Early pregnancy signs typically include nausea (morning sickness), extreme fatigue, and a heightened sense of taste and smell.
+There are many symptoms that can indicate pregnancy before a woman has missed her period, and just after.
+Early pregnancy signs typically include nausea, also known as morning sickness, extreme fatigue, and a heightened sense of taste and smell.
 Cramping and lower abdominal pain are also frequent early pregnancy symptoms.
 How do you differentiate early pregnancy cramping and abdominal pain from your usual period cramps?
 And when is it time to worry about cramping and lower abdominal pain?

-- Heavy bleeding (not just light spotting) is one of the main symptoms that should worry you.
+1) Heavy bleeding (not just light spotting) is one of the main symptoms that should worry you.
 Bleeding can indicate not only a miscarriage, but also an ectopic pregnancy.
 If you are bleeding in early pregnancy, you should see your doctor as soon as possible.
-Through ultrasound, your doctor can see whether you are dealing with a tubal pregnancy, or having a miscarriage.
-This kind of bleeding can also be the result of an infection.

-- If the level of pain you are experiencing is worse than the cramps you normally have before a menstrual period, it is a good idea to pay your doctor a visit.
+2) If the level of pain you are experiencing is more than the cramps you normally have before a menstrual period.
 Is the pain enough to prevent you from carrying out your daily activities?
-Do you still feel pain, even after taking an over-the-counter painkiller?
 Please see your doctor, particularly if the pain is constantly there, without pause.

-- A sharp and stabbing pain, normally on one side (where your fallopian tubes are) can point to an ectopic pregnancy.
-If you have this type of pain, get help immediately, as ectopic pregnancies can quickly turn into life-threatening emergencies.
+3) A sharp and stabbing pain, normally on one side (where your fallopian tubes are) can point to an ectopic pregnancy.
+If you have this type of pain, get help immediately.

-- If you have a fever, feel dizzy, or have any other symptoms that lead you to believe that something is not right, you certainly have to see a doctor and you could consider going to the ER.
+4) If you have a fever, feel dizzy, or have any other symptoms that lead you to believe that something is not right.